rmoorewrs/kr260_demo/README.md

 - kr260_a53-vsb
 - kr260_a53-vip

-In order to import in workbench do the following:
+In order to import in workbench do the following (best practice to import the VSBs first):
 ```
 File->Import->VxWorks->VxWorks VSB
+Select the VSB project

+File->Import->VxWorks->VxWorks VIP
+Select the VIP project
 ```

 ### 6) Booting both cores from u-boot (both kernels have built-in DTB)